bright/new-www/content/projects/mobile-therapy-application.md

 title: Mobile Therapy Application
 image: /images/mobile_therapy_app1.jpg
 description: An app that supports patients going through physiotherapy, speech therapy, or occupational therapy in getting back to health.
+It offers therapists an easy way to customize plans for each patient and book in the calendar exercise sessions.
 tags:
   - Android
   - iOS